Maps

 For example, map<Int, Int>

-uses Int
+uses the Int

 type for its keys and values: